You Shouldn't Get Fooled By IBM

 IBM (IBM) has beaten analyst estimates once again with the aid of an extremely low tax rate and significant adjustments to its GAAP numbers.
-Without any revenue growth and with the cloud business being the only growth driver in the foreseeable future IBM isn't too attractive for those seeking capital appreciation, but still is a valid choice for those primarily interested in income generation thanks to its juicy dividend yield.
+Without any revenue growth and with the cloud business being the only growth driver in the foreseeable future, IBM isn't too attractive for those seeking capital appreciation, but still is a valid choice for those primarily interested in income generation thanks to its juicy dividend yield.

 Earnings recap